albfernandez/javadbf/README.md

 # Reading a DBF File

 To read a DBF file, JavaDBF provides a DBFReader class.
-Following IOExceptionis a ready-to-compile, self-explanatory program describing almost all feature of the DBFReader class.
+Following is a ready-to-compile, self-explanatory program describing almost all feature of the DBFReader class.
 Copy/paste this listing and compile it.
 Keep a .dbf file handy to pass to this program as its argument.

 ```java